 Dallas resident Nancy Brinker, Komen’s sister, founded the Susan G. Komen Breast Cancer Foundation in Dallas in 1980 to honor a promise she made to her sister to fight for a cure for this disease.
 Today, the Susan G. Komen organization has invested more than $3.3 billion in research, advocacy, and educational programs in more than 60 countries.

 In addition to funding for research, the Susan G. Komen organization offers several different programs for people with breast cancer.
 These include:

 The Komen financial assistance program assists low-income patients with payments to help with housing, utilities, and other bills.

 A screening reminder tool helps you remember to schedule those all-important mammography examinations.
 Current cancer screening guidelines recommend that women ages 40-44 should have the option of starting annual mammograms.
 From ages 45 to 54, women should receive mammograms annually, and women ages 55 and older can switch to mammograms every other year or continue with the annual schedule.
 You can read the full recommendations here.

 Racing for the Cure

 The 2022 Komen Houston Race for the Cure was held on Saturday, October 1.
 If you missed this important fundraising walk and run, you can see more local opportunities on the Susan G. Komen website here.

 At Air Specialist of Houston, we treat our customers like family.
 Your continued health and comfort are important to us, which is why we believe in supporting local causes like Susan G. Komen Houston.
 If you need to schedule an HVAC or plumbing service call in October, book your appointment with Air Specialist and support local breast cancer eradication efforts.
-You can call us at (713) 481-1305 or contact us online.
+You can call us or contact us online.
 Let’s work together to find a cure.